mistycheney/MouseBrainAtlas/doc/UserGuide.md

 * the raw data `<imageName>_lossless.tif` (~ 1-2 GB per image), and
 * a thumbnail `<imageName>_thumbnail.tif`.

-To convert czi files from Zeiss scanners to 16-bit tiff use `CZItoTIFFConverter` from University of Geneva.
+To convert the native czi format for Zeiss scanners to 16-bit tiff use `CZItoTIFFConverter` from University of Geneva.

 Step 2: Launch the preprocessing GUI.